31 Best Things to Do in Breckenridge, Colorado (in 2023)

 Country Boy Mine

-Tour the Country Boy Mine and learn about the perils of being a miner in Summit County.
+Tour the Country Boy Mine and learn about the perils of being a miner in Summit County during the gold rush.
 Kids can pan for gold, slide down an ore chute, and pet burros.

 Blue River Rec Path